 1. Burn coffee for low-cost fuel

 For a few years now, Nestlé has been using waste coffee grounds from its instant soluble coffee production as thermal fuel.
-It currently uses coffee to cook the food it produces in more than 20 factories globally, displacing more than 800,000 tons of coffee grounds each year that would otherwise go to landfill.
+It currently uses coffee to cook the food it produces in more than 20 factories globally, productively using more than 800,000 tons of coffee grounds each year that would otherwise go to landfill.

 2. Turn coffee into liquid fuel

-Like most plant seeds, the coffee bean contains a significant amount of oil which can either be squeezed out or chemically extracted.
+Like most plant seeds, the coffee bean contains a significant amount of oil, which can either be squeezed out or chemically extracted.
 It can then be converted into biodiesel, a liquid with similar properties to that of regular diesel.

 3. It’s full of valuable chemicals

-Examples include chlorogenic acid, a food additive that slightly lowers blood pressure; trigonelline, which helps prevent and treat diabetes and central nervous system diseases; polyhydroxyalkanoates, which are used to make bioplastics; and a wide range of antioxidants which can be used in healthcare or added to fuel and lubricants to lengthen their lifetimes.
+Examples include chlorogenic acid, a food additive that slightly lowers blood pressure; trigonelline, which helps prevent and treat diabetes and central nervous system diseases; polyhydroxyalkanoates, which are used to make bioplastics; and a wide range of antioxidants which can be used in healthcare or added to fuel and lubricants to lengthen their shelf lives.